 “Emergency services, policy-makers and media are initially focused on putting out the fires, but what is the long-term impact and emotional toll on communities after the fires are over?” she asked.

-Young and her colleagues at the Institute for Sustainable Industries and Liveable Cities have developed a risk ownership framework for government, industry and the community so they can ask the hard questions about what’s important and who owns the risk for protecting it.
+Young and her colleagues at the have developed a risk ownership framework for government, industry and the community so they can ask the hard questions about what’s important and who owns the risk for protecting it.